rackerlabs/docs-cloud-block-storage/rst/devguide/glossary.rst

 Glossary
 ========

+Instance
+    An instance is a virtual machine that runs inside the cloud.

 Instance type
     An instance type describes the compute, memory, and storage capacity of Nova computing instances.
 In layman's terms, this is the size (in